California DMV sends woman Real ID card with photo of her wearing mask

 "I knew the picture was not going to be good because license pictures are never good.
 But I did not expect the picture to be with my mask on," Pilgrim said.

-Pilgrim said the day she went to the DMV for the photo, workers at the officers were very strict.
+Pilgrim said the day she went to the DMV for the photo, workers at the office were very strict.

 She recalled not wanting to risk taking off her mask without explicit instructions for fear she'd be sent to the back of the line.